 Our Community Partners

-Below is a sampling of community partners—many of whom provide opportunities over multiple years—that make our internship program possible.
+Below is a sampling of community partners—many of whom provide opportunities over multiple years—who make our internship program possible.

 Dr. Laura Johnson